-Lucie Bruijn, Ph.D., joined The ALS Association in January 2001 as Science Director and Vice President.
-Prior to joining The Association, Dr. Bruijn led a small team at Bristol Myers Squibb developing in vitro and in vivo model systems for neurodegenerative disease.
-She focused on developing an improved mouse model for Alzheimer’s disease and established assays for high throughput screens.
-She worked with the genomics group and used array technology to look for new therapeutic targets.
-Realizing the potential of stem cell therapy for neurodegenerative diseases, her team worked with experts in academia to establish stem cell studies.
+Lucie Bruijn, Ph.D. joined The ALS Association in January 2001 and is currently the Chief Scientist.
+Prior to that Dr. Bruijn led a team at Bristol Myers Squibb developing in vitro and in vivo model systems for neurodegenerative disease.
+Realizing the potential of stem cell therapy for neurodegenerative diseases, her team worked with experts in academia to establish stem cell studies at Bristol Myers Squibb.

-Dr. Bruijn received her bachelor’s degree in pharmacy from Rhodes University, South Africa.
-She received a master’s degree in neuroscience and a Ph.D. in biochemistry, specializing in disease mechanisms of Alzheimer’s disease, from the University of London, United Kingdom.
+Dr. Bruijn received her Bachelor’s degree in Pharmacy at Rhodes University, South Africa.
+She received a Master’s degree in Neuroscience and a Ph.D. in Biochemistry, specializing in disease mechanisms of Alzheimer’s disease, at the University of London, United Kingdom.
+She received her MBA at Imperial College, London, United Kingdom.
 She joined Dr. Don Cleveland’s laboratory in 1994 where she developed and characterized a mouse model of ALS (mice expressing the familial-linked SOD1 mutation).
 Using this model her studies focused on disease mechanisms.
-In addition, in collaboration with Dr. Robert Brown, she looked for neurofilament mutations in familial and sporadic ALS patients.
+In addition, in collaboration with Dr. Robert Brown she looked for neurofilament mutations in familial and sporadic ALS patients.